DeepanshuSarawagi/Terraform/10-Terraform-Workspaces/README.md

 Terraform CLI workspaces are completely different from Terraform Cloud workspaces.
 Every terraform workspace will have its own ```terraform.tfstate``` file.

+- Every initialized directory will have at least one workspace.
+- For a given working directory, only one workspace can be selected.

 Terraform workspace commands:

 ```shell